 - 1. A data preparation phase that: - a.
-Reads in data sources, including the HIC, raw LSA data, and usability determination information - b.
+Reads in data sources, including the raw LSA data, usability determination information, and the HIC - b.
 Corrects inconsistencies in project information as well as person- and household-level data - c.
 Implements CoC-level corrections to usable bed data - d.
-Assigns household types to unclassified households using both person- and householdlevel data - 2.
+Assigns household types to unclassified households using both person- and household-level data - 2.
 A merge phase that: - a.
-Creates a crosswalk by matching LSA projects to HIC projects - b.
+Creates a project crosswalk by matching LSA projects to HIC projects - b.
 Merges HIC data to LSA data using the crosswalk - c.
-Adjusts the HIC for any LSA Splits: Where single HIC project corresponds to multiple LSA projects - d.
-Compiles four separate datasets based on the original data source - i.
-Data Source 1: HIC-only - ii.
-Data Source 2: LSA-only - iii.
-Data Source 3: Merged LSA-HIC Data - iv.
+Adjusts the HIC for any LSA Splits (i.e., where single HIC project corresponds to multiple LSA projects) - d.
+Compiles four separate datasets based on the original data source to be referenced in later estimation procedures - i.
+Data Source 1: HIC-only

+- ii.
+Data Source 2: LSA-only

+- iii.
+Data Source 3: Merged LSA-HIC Data

+- iv.
 All Sources Compiled: Includes Data Sources 1-3 grouped by CoC and reporting category

 In the Preparation Phase, data was imported in the following order: raw LSA data, usability determination information, and HIC data.
-At each import step, basic checks were performed to assess

-LSA upload information across CoCs, to determine frequency counts of usability categories, and to derive counts of HIC beds based on project and household type combinations.
+At each import step, basic checks were performed to assess LSA upload information across CoCs, to determine frequency counts of usability categories, and to derive counts of HIC beds based on project and household type combinations.

-The next step involved cleaning adjustments for LSA Person data, LSA Household data, project IDs, and CoC-level corrections to usable bed data.
-Corrections targeted inconsistencies found in the data with household type, with age and parenting variables, with the demographic universe, with household project type statuses, and with usable bed data.
-Most project-specific or CoC-specific adjustments were made to the raw CSV files directly.
-The only adjustments made in this preparation phase were corrections to systematic data inconsistencies.
+The next step involved cleaning adjustments for LSA Person data, LSA Household data, and project IDs.
+Corrections targeted systematic inconsistencies found in the data with household type, with age and parenting variables, with the demographic universe, and with household project type statuses.
+Other adjustments made in this step of the preparation phase were corrections to errors in the data.
 For example, we made manual fixes to geography type when the project information did not match official HUD guidance.
-Also, for the 2019/2020 cycle, several CoCs submitted data with Project UUIDs instead of Project IDs.
+Also, for the 2021 cycle, several CoCs submitted data with Project UUIDs instead of Project IDs.
 With CoCs' assistance, we created a crosswalk of UUIDs to project IDs.

 The preparation phase then assigns unclassified households.
 An unclassified household means the household type cannot be determined based on the data given for members of that household.
 Age may be missing for a household member for example, which makes it difficult to tell if the household is Adult Only or an Adult-Child household.
-Unclassified household assignment is done by first using LSA Person data to distinguish between unclassified households never served in a classified household versus unclassified households served in at least one classified household.
+Unclassified household assignment is done by using LSA Person data to distinguish between unclassified households never served in a classified household versus unclassified household.

+Unclassified households that were never served in a classified household have no information about their household type.
+They may have been served in one or multiple project groups, but in each of those groups the household type was unclassified.
 For each CoC/project type/race/ethnicity combination, we create household type assignment targets based on household type likelihoods for that combination.
 Then, within the CoC/project type/race/ethnicity classes, we randomly select unclassified households to classify as Adult Only, Adult and Child, and Child Only based on the predefined assignment targets.
-The resulting household type assignments were then saved in an updated version of the LSA Household dataset.